-The food matched the surroundings.
-Perfect!
-The Serrano ham and grilled cheese on sour dough with chunky tomato basil soup was my favorite.
-I also liked the delicious crispy bread wedges that came we first sat down.
+The food matched the surroundings, perfectly.
+The Serrano ham and grilled cheese on sour dough, with chunky tomato basil soup was my favorite.
+I also liked the delicious crispy bread wedges, that arrived when we first sat down.

-We wandered the sidewalks and marveled at the curious buildings and stopped to hear musicians playing along the way!
-Good way to draw out a good dining experience!
+Wandering afterwards was the perfect ending.
+We strolled the sidewalks and marveled at the curious buildings and stopped to hear musicians play.
+Good way to draw out a good dining experience.

 An Old Photo